 - My Files: Zip files you have opened with WinZip and files you have unzipped to your device are listed here.

-- Photos: Pictures from your Camera Roll and other photo albums can be found here.
+- Photos: Pictures and videos from your Camera Roll and other photo albums are listed here.

 - Cloud: Find, display, and use files in your Dropbox account.
 Note: Files you view from Dropbox will be downloaded and saved in a cache.
 This can be cleared in Settings.